tsengia/JSGFKit_Plus_Plus/README.md

     pkg-config --libs --cflags jsgfkit

+## Documentation
+Doxygen documentation comments are in the code, to generate HTML documentation files from it, run `doxygen Doxyfile` and the html docs will be outputted into the `docs` subdirectory.

 ## Example programs
 It is highly suggested to test to make sure compilation and installation completed successfully.
 A few example programs come with this library and can be found in the `examples` subdirectory.
 To build an example program, `cd` into its directory and simply run `make`.